How Much Does a Building Inspection Cost in NZ (2026)

 Is a building inspection worth the cost for buyers?

-From the buyer's perspective, a building inspection costing $400-$800 is a small investment relative to the property purchase price.
+A building inspection costing $400–$800 is a small investment relative to a property purchase price that may be ten times or more per year of your gross income.
 The inspection can identify:

 - Structural issues that could cost $50,000+ to remediate

-- Maintenance items that help with negotiation on the purchase price
+- Deferred maintenance that helps with purchase price negotiation

 - Safety concerns that need immediate attention

-- Future maintenance needs that help with budgeting
+- Future maintenance needs that inform your ownership budget